dezdem0na/accp-cheatsheet/README.md

 - It is a service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
 If metrics are above or under a threshold, a CloudWatch Alert can be triggered
 - A repository for metrics and logs.
 - CloudWatch Dashboard is a single location that allows to access all resources metrics
+- The CloudWatch service is used to create billing alarms.

 ### Amazon DynamoDB
 - It's a fully managed **NoSQL** database service. (schema-less)